-A protocol-level botanical survey was conducted on May 8, 2020 for the special-status plant species identified on the USFWS, CNPS, and CNDDB lists which had a blooming period that overlapped with the survey date, Brazilian watermeal (Wolffia brasiliensis), as well as wooly-rose mallow (Hibiscus lasiocarpos var. occidentalis).
+A protocol-level botanical survey was conducted on June 12, 2020 for the special-status plant species identified on the USFWS, CNPS, and CNDDB lists which had potential to occur within the BSA and had a blooming period that overlapped with the survey date, as well as Brazilian watermeal (Wolffia brasiliensis).
 No special-status plant species or suitable habitats were observed during the protocol-level survey.
 Botanical species observed within the BSA are listed in Appendix B.